Brimhall Arch | Waterpocket Fold

 If you look closely, you can see section of this road as you near Halls Creek though it is mostly overgrown now.

 Hiking up the side canyon, keep an eye out for an alcove on the left.
-On the west side of this alcove are some old moki steps presumably used to visit the alcove as well as some very faint Indian art.
+On the west side of this alcove are some old moki steps presumably used to visit the alcove as well as some very faint rock art.

 Continuing up from the alcove, the fun begins at a dryfall and plunge pool.
 A stack of rocks allows careful passing of this obstacle on the right.
 Be very careful both going up and coming down, the pile is a bit more unstable on the way down than the way up!